sovden/mountain_name_ner/README.md

 2. Parse internet and generate sentences (using created list).
 3. Preprocess collected data (clean, lower, etc).
 Split into sentences.
 4. Take only sentences with mountain name from created list (taking that one without is dangerous, because it could be mistake of automatic searching and sentece actualy does have mountain name and if we take this sentence we just label it as without entity one)
 5. Split sentences into words, label each word with ner-tag.
-Handle 2+ words names.
-'O' - non mountain, 'B-MON' - first part of 2+ words mountain name, 'I-MON' - 1 word mountain name or non first parts of 2+ words mountain names.
+Handle 2+ words names. **'O'** - non mountain, **'B-MON'** - first part of 2+ words mountain name, **'I-MON'** - 1 word mountain name or non first parts of 2+ words mountain names.
 6. Format sentences like conll2003 dataset ```clean_data/dataset_mountains.txt```.
 Create csv table for easy analysis ```clean_data/dataset_mountains.csv```.
 7. Before training, add examples without entity name from the conll2003 dataset.
 This dataset almost doesn't contain mountain names.
-For simplicity, just part of this data were used and relabeled with 'O'.
+For simplicity, just part of this data were used and relabeled with **'O'**.
 Proportion original_data/conll2003 1:2 or 1:3 (could be modified during training).
 8. Previous point could be considered as augumentaion step.
 In this case code should be changed, becuase test set is generated from the custom data + conll2003 as well as train set.
 However, it was decided that this is not augumentaion step, because conll2003 is not something generated from original data, but original itself.

 ## Raw data (collected data):